-What I’m talking about#altc2008 academic skills ALT alternate reality game ALTGLSIG archaeology arg ARGology assessment bbc board game book Brighton call for papers cancer research channel 4 charity children community conference context course course design design ECGBL education employment engagement game games games design gamification gaming HEA HEA Subject Centre higher education history instructional design iPod Touch learning Leicester lets change the game London Manchester maths MCG microblogging MMORP moderation museums narrative online games operation sleeper cell parties peer discussion perplexcity pervasive learning activity PLA play problem solving puzzles research research skills stories student induction symposium teaching Teaching and Learning Twitter widening participation workshop
+What I’m talking about#altc2008 academic skills ALT alternate reality game ALTGLSIG archaeology arg ARGology assessment bbc board game book Brighton call for papers cancer research channel 4 charity children community conference context counterplay course course design culture denmark design ECGBL education employment engagement game games games design gamification gaming HEA HEA Subject Centre higher education history instructional design iPod Touch learning Leicester lets change the game London Manchester maths MCG microblogging moderation museum museums narrative online games operation sleeper cell parties peer discussion perplexcity pervasive learning activity PLA play problem solving puzzles research research skills stories student induction symposium teaching Teaching and Learning training Twitter widening participation workshop

-PublicationsParry, R., Moseley, A. & Page, R. (2016: forthcoming) “Museum Thresholds: the design and media of arrival”.
+Recent PublicationsParry, R., Moseley, A. & Page, R. (2018: forthcoming) “Museum Thresholds: the design and media of arrival”.
 Routledge: New York.

 Moseley, A. & Whitton, N. Guest Eds.
 (2014) “Engagement in Simulation/Gaming” special issue of Simulation and Gaming, Aug-Oct 2014; 45 (4-5).

 Moseley, A. "Assessment: A Case for Integration" (2013) In T. Connolly et al. Eds "Psychology, Pedagogy and Assessment in Serious Games".
 IGI Global.

 Recent EventsCo-chair, Playful Learning conference 2017, Manchester, 12-14 July 2017.